formsandflows/PACo/Components/v2.0_In progress/Core/PACo_CommandBar_B.md

 * An image control to show the icon.
 * A html control to determine the width of the label control.
 * A label control to show the text.
-* An icon which is used as an overlay.
+* A transparent icon which is used as an overlay.
 It spans the whole command bar item and its OnSelect property is related to the behavior property "cmp_OnSelect".

 This is a responsive component.
-A menu indicator (3 dots) is shown when there are command bar items which cannot be displayed another because the width of the command bar is to small.
-When the menu indicator is clicked on, a menu is shown.
-This menu is another component to show dependent on the output property "cmp_MenuPropertyVisible".
+A menu indicator (3 dots) is shown when there are command bar items to show but which cannot because the width of the command bar is to small.
+When the menu indicator is clicked on, a command bar menu is shown.
+This command bar menu is another canvas component (PACo_CommandBarMenu) which is also part of PACo-Core.

 The menu indicator conists of 2 controls:
 * A label control containing the 3 dots.
-* An icon which is used as an overlay.
-It spans the whole command item and its OnSelect property is related to the behavior property "cmp_OnSelect".
+* A transparent icon which is used as an overlay.
+It spans the whole menu indicator and its OnSelect property is related to the behavior property "cmp_OnSelect".

 ## **Input properties**